mibotechcoder/mibotechcoder/README.md

 ## 🚀 Let's Build the Future

-> "Technology is best when it brings people together — and smarter when it learns from them."
+> "Technology is best when it brings people together, and smarter when it learns from them."

-If you're building something with AI, energy optimization or digital twins — let's talk!
+If you're building something with AI, energy optimization, digital twins, LMM, or just clean Python projects ... let's talk!

 ---